Yueleng/daily-english/chp1/01_The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### suit

-* *noun*, lawsuit a problem taken to a law court by an ordinary person or an organization rather than the police in order to obtain a legal decision:
+* *noun*, lawsuit a problem taken to a law court by an ordinary person or an organization rather than the police in order to obtain a legal decision.
 * *[example]: In the months since the attack, several victims have filed civil suits against Minassian and Ryder Truck Rental.*

 ### spinal